 Dawn Barrington is a contemporary folk singer songwriter with a social conscience.
 Based in Denmark WA Dawn is well known in her community for her social activism and her carefully crafted songs reflect that.
 Her songs are stories delivered with emotion and authenticity.

 Dawn is passionate about life and loves to engage with her audience and take them on the journey with her.
 She spends a lot of time on the road and in addition to playing locally, tours have reached across Western Australia and QLD, NSW and Tasmania.
 She has performed at Nannup Festival, Townsville Cultural Fest, WAM Fest and she is a regular at the Denmark Festival of Voice.
 Dawn has had 6 releases in the past 6 years and her tracks are getting regular national airplay on community radio.

 “We Live and We Die” was co written with a refugee, Kazem Kazemi on Manus Island in March 2019, then released May of this year online.
-Her 5 track EP “Can’t Let Go” is already getting attention across Australia on community radio.
-She was nominated for “Best Regional Act” by WAM (West Australian Music) November 2019.
+Her 5 track EP “Can’t Let Go” has also gained much attention across Australia on community radio.
+Dawn was also nominated for “Best Regional Act” by WAM (West Australian Music) November 2019.
 Her track “Fly Free Little Bird” was selected for the Kiss my WAMi compilation CD in Nov 2018.

 TO DATE, DAWN HAS RELEASED: